Some Frequently Asked Questions about Scouting, and Troop 2 (updated, September 2019):

 Do I need to buy a uniform?

 Yes.
 The uniform is one of the key methods of Scouting.
-We encourage parents whose sons have outgrown their uniforms to donate it to the next generation of scouting families.
+We encourage families whose sons have outgrown their uniforms to donate it to the next generation of scouting families.

 On our Resources page, there is info on what and where to buy.

 What else do I need to buy?

 The Scout handbook.
 There is resource material and places to record advancement within.

 Basic personal camping gear: We will detail for the scouts as they get started.

 How is Scouts BSA different from Cub Scouts?

 Cub Scouting, Scouting, and Venturing are programs of the Boy Scouts of America—so in that sense, Cub Scouts, Scouts, and Venturers are all members of the same organization.
-However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys.
-Scouting (f/k/a “Boys Scouts”) is designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of adults including the Scoutmaster.
+However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys (and as of now, girls).
+Scouting BSA (f/k/a “Boys Scouts”) is designed to achieve the aims of the larger Scouting program through a vigorous outdoor program and peer group leadership with the counsel of adults including the Scoutmaster.
 (Venturing is a co-ed program that provides positive experiences through exciting and meaningful youth-run activities that help members pursue their special interests.)

 Troop?
 Patrol?
 Unit?
 District?
 Council?
 What does this all mean?

 Our Troop is organized into “Patrols” of (generally) 6 to 8 scouts.
 Each patrol will have an elected Patrol Leader, and an Assistant PL.

 The youth leader directing the entire troop is the Senior Patrol Leader.
 There is also an Assistant SPL.
 The adult leader directing the troop is the Scoutmaster.
 There are several assistant Scoutmasters.
 The Troop Committee provides oversight and support for the troop.